pgbouncer/pgbouncer/doc/config.md

 Set the pool mode specific to this database.
 If not set, the default `pool_mode` is used.

+### host_strategy

+When a comma-separated list is specified in `host`, `host_strategy` controls which entry is chosen for a new connection.

+round_robin
+:   A new connection attempt chooses the next host entry in the list.

+last_successful
+:   A new connection continues using the same host entry until a connection
+    fails, after which the next host entry is chosen.

+Default: `round_robin`

 ### max_db_connections

 Configure a database-wide maximum (i.e. all pools within the database will